lifaon74/rx-dom/examples/tutoral.md

 };
 ```

-`DEFAULT_CONSTANTS_TO_IMPORT`: is the 'minimal' list of functions used by `rx-dom` when compiling some `reactive html`,
+`DEFAULT_CONSTANTS_TO_IMPORT`: is the *'minimal'* list of functions used by `rx-dom`, when compiling some `reactive html`.
-  you probably want to use them in each of your component.
+You probably want to use them in each of your components.

-⚠️ If your component is using custom elements (or other `rx-dom` elements), you'll need to define them too:
+⚠️ If your component is using custom elements (or other `rx-dom` elements), you'll need to import them too:

 ```ts
 export const MY_COMPONENT_CUSTOM_ELEMENTS = [